adrien-matta/nptool/README.md

 $ NPSimulation -D Example1.detector -E Example1.reaction -O Example1
 ````
 This will open the NPSimulation GUI (if you are using Qt) or the prompt terminal.
 In either case you can generate event using:
 ````
 > run/beamOn/ 10000
 > exit
 ````

 This will run the 11Li(d,3He)10He->8He+n+n simulation and produce a root file located in $NPTOOL/Outputs/Simulation/Example1.root.
+One can have a look at the Example1.detector, located in $NPTOOL/Inputs/DetectorConfiguration, and Example1.reaction, located in $NPTOOL/Inputs/EventGenerator, to see how the input file are formated.
+They usually are self explenatory using easy to understand token.

 You can now try to analyse this simulated tree using the associated NPAnalysis project:
 ````